Zanscripts & services

 Assets directory

 Assets are bitmap files used to assign detection arenas for tracking or create visual stimuli on the screen.
-These files need to be uploaded into the Assets directory (this is found in the 'Administration section' at the bottom of the Control Console page) on the Zantiks unit in order for your script to execute correctly.
+These files need to be uploaded into the Assets directory (in the 'Administration section' at the bottom of the Control Console page) on the Zantiks unit in order for your script to execute correctly.
+Assets are automatically loaded into the asset directory when built using one of our asset building scripts.

 Building assets